vuanhtuan1012/data-engineering/p2-data-modeling/L4_NoSQL Data Models.md

 Cassandra query language (CQL) is the way to interact with the database and is very similar to SQL.

-`JOINS`, `GROUP BY`, or subqueries are not in CQL and are not supported by CQL.
+`JOIN`, `GROUP BY`, or subqueries are not in CQL and are not supported by CQL.

 ## Primary Key, Partition Key, and Clustering Column